Kugel: Etymology

+In Yiddish (and sometimes in English), noodle and potato kugel are called לאָקשן קוגל lokshn kugl and קאַרטאָפל קוגל kartofl kugl, respectively.
+The name of the dish may also be spelled kigel, reflecting the Galitzianer (Southeastern European) Yiddish pronunciation.

 History

 The first kugels were made from bread and flour and were savory rather than sweet.
 About 800 years ago, Jewish cooks in Germany replaced bread mixtures with lokshen noodles or farfel.
 Eventually eggs were incorporated.
 The addition of cottage cheese and milk created a custard-like consistency common in today's dessert dishes.
 In Poland, Jewish homemakers added raisins, cinnamon and sweet curd cheese to noodle kugel recipes.
 In the late 19th century, Jerusalemites combined caramelized sugar and black pepper in a noodle kugel known as the Jerusalem kugel (קוגל ירושלמי), which is a commonly served at Shabbat kiddushes and is a popular side dish served with cholent during Shabbat lunch.

 In Romania, this dish is called Budinca de macaroane ("macaroni pudding") or Baba acolo.
 It is made with or without cheese, but almost always includes raisins.
 In Transylvania, especially in the Hungarian-speaking regions, a very similar dish is called Vargabéles.

 Savory kugel may be based on potatoes, matzah, cabbage, carrots, zucchini, spinach, or cheese.

 Romani people call it pirogo.
 The Romani version is made with raisins, cream cheese, and butter.